ibpsa2017/ibpsa2017.github.io/archive/2017-08-23/pages/readme-epw.md

 [Buenos Aires, Argentina EPW]( http://www.eco-envolventes.net/data/json/allEPW/ARG/ARG_BUENOS%20AIRES.json )

 Bingo, you have data!
-Courtesy of the nice peeps at Pilota University in Bogata, Columbia who have converted all the EPW files to JSON and made them available for directly opening in a web page.
+Courtesy of the nice peeps at [eco-envolventes]( http://www.eco-envolventes.net/ ) - a research project at the [Universidad de Piloto]( http://www.unipiloto.edu.co/ ) in Bogata, Columbia - who have converted all the EPW files to JSON and made them available for directly opening in a web page.

 We need more nice peeps like this and we need the files on freely available places like Wiki Commons and GitHub.
 Anyway this is a start.
-I should note that organizations such as weatherunderground have made extensive data available.
+I should note that organizations such as [weatherunderground]( https://www.wunderground.com/ ) have made extensive data available.
 The issue is that you have to register, and abide by rate limits and there's a learning curve as well and etc.

-But this freely/easily weather data thing is new - and much welcomed.
+But this 'freely/easily' weather data thing is new - and much welcomed.

 ### Now What